alejomartinez8/kubernetes-example/README.md

 kubectl get pods
 ```

-You can see a web app to monitor your minikube(cluster) and see deployments, services, pods and more:
+You can see a web app to monitor your **minikube** cluster and see deployments, services, pods and more:
 ```
 minikube dashboard
 ```

-To expose the deployment in a port, create a service:
+To expose the deployment in a port, create a service using:
 ```
-kubectl expose deployment [deployment-service] --type=LoadBalancer --port=8080
+kubectl expose deployment [deployment-name] --type=LoadBalancer --port=8080
 ```
 You can see the services using:
 ```
 kubectl get services
 ```
-> Note: to expose on a public IP (in your host) you must use:
+> Note: to expose on a public IP (in your host, minikube) you cant use:
 > ```
 > minikube service [deployment-service]
 > ```